Espresso is one of the most popular coffee drinks in the world. A lot of variations of coffee could never be made if it wasn’t for espresso.

 It adds a soft and foamy mouthfeel to the coffee, which makes it very enjoyable to sip.

-How to make a Cortado coffee?
+How to make a Cortado with espresso and milk?

 To make a Cortado coffee, you should:

 - Make a double shot of espresso coffee.
-You can easily do this with the help of an espresso machine, which is the simplest way to make one, but it is a little pricey to own, so if you don’t have one, you can still make a Cortado coffee using a Moka pot or Aeropress.
+You can easily do this with the help of an espresso café machine, which is the simplest way to make one, but it is a little pricey to own, so if you don’t have one, you can still make a Cortado coffee using a Moka pot or Aeropress.

-There you have it, the 2-in-1 Cortado and Gibraltar coffee recipe.
+There you have it, the fluid 2-in-1 Cortado and Gibraltar coffee recipe.
 Making these espresso drinks are relatively easy, and you can easily replicate them at home.

 To sum up, Gibraltar and Cortado coffee are just the same when it comes to the content of these drinks.